-Robert H. Dickerson, is the co-founder, creator and C.E.O of the Universal African Dance & Drum Ensemble, and the Unity Community Center of S.J.
-Inc., headquartered in Camden, New Jersey.
+Robert H. Dickerson, is the co-founder, creator and C.E.O of the Universal African Dance & Drum Ensemble, at the Unity Community Center of S.J.
+Inc., headquartered in Camden, New Jersey which he also created and started in 1983.
 Mr. Dickerson, a 9th Degree Grand Master Black Belt, has been training, practicing and studying the Martial Arts (Karate) and Boxing since 1968.
 He is a recognized professor of the Martial Arts, author and a teacher who specialize in programs that develop self-discipline and moral character for the community, especially the youth.
 Mr. Dickerson created The World Champion UPK Pasha Generals, who specializes in close order discipline military-style drilling.
 The purpose of the UPK Pasha Generals is to serve as a model of what young people can achieve if they understand the principles of love and discipline.

 Mr. Dickerson, a cultural activist who loves history and specializes in the collection of historical information, literature, tapes, photos, audio and video education of African-American leaders and organizations.
 He continues to teach the young people the value of living, loving, and respecting their culture, family, community and of course African-American leaders who have made great accomplishments in helping the Community, America and the World.